pktrance/Airbnb-Los-Angeles-Market-Analysis/README.md

 - Superhost status is not determined by tenure alone.
 The majority of superhosts joined 8–10 years ago, coinciding with Airbnb's rapid expansion period (2014–2015, $10B → $25.5B valuation).
 A secondary peak exists for hosts with under 3 years on the platform, suggesting quality over longevity drives superhost status.

 ## Recommendations
-- Hosts and market analysts should not assume higher-income neighborhoods produce more responsive or engaged hosts — engagement appears driven by individual host behavior - - rather than location income.
+- Hosts and market analysts should not assume higher-income neighborhoods produce more responsive or engaged hosts; engagement appears driven by individual host behavior rather than location income.
-Airbnb should prioritize onboarding quality incentives for newer hosts, as high performance within 3 years is achievable and already evident in the data.
+- Airbnb should prioritize onboarding quality incentives for newer hosts, as high performance within 3 years is achievable and already evident in the data.

 ## Visualizations